Tsuey/L4D2-BSP-Lump-Editing/README.md

 other lumps (besides LUMP_ENTITIES) can differ -- but highly unlikely!
-It works for LUMP_ENTITIES since everything in that IS server-side (though admittedly I haven't accounted for where debris physics props are stored, such as soda cans and pizza boxes, which DO NOT count toward edict limit).
+It works for LUMP_ENTITIES since everything in that IS server-side (though admittedly I haven't accounted for where debris physics props are stored, such as soda cans and pizza boxes, which DO NOT count toward edict limit because they are client-side).

 # Folders